Big-Red-Sat/Big-Red-Sat-1/README.md

 Arce, W., & Murch-Shafer, J. (2023).
 Big Red Sat-1 (Version v1.0) [Computer software & hardware]. https://github.com/wsarce/Big-Red-Sat-1

 ### Funding
-This work would not be possible without the generous assistance of our donors.
+This work would not be possible without the generous assistance of our donors, listed in alphabetical order below.
+1. Ameritas
+2. Acklie Charitable Foundation
+3. Cooper Foundation
+4. Ethel S. Abbott Charitable Foundation
+5. Individual Donors
+6. Millard Public Schools Foundation
+7. Monolith
+8. NASA Nebraska Space Grant
+9. Rogers Foundation
+10. University of Nebraska-Lincoln

 ### Dataset Metadata
 The following table is necessary for this dataset to be indexed by search